 New gTLD registries are required to use the Trademark Clearinghouse in two ways.
 First, they must offer a “sunrise” period – a pre-launch opportunity for rights holders to register names in the new gTLD prior to general registration.
 Second, a Trademark Claims service will notify rights holders of domain name registrations that match records in the Clearinghouse for a period of time at the beginning of general registration.

-The Trademark Clearinghouse is expected to support increased protections, as well as reduce costs for mark holdersThe PDDRP, discussed in relation to the top level, also affords protection for activity at the second level.
+The Trademark Clearinghouse is expected to support increased protections, as well as reduce costs for mark holders.
+In the case of IGOs, which are in general not mark holders, any such benefits of the Trademark Clearinghouse would typically not apply.
+The PDDRP, discussed in relation to the top level, also affords protection for activity at the second level.
 At the second level the PDDRP provides an avenue whereby mark holders can file a dispute against a registry, rather than a registrant, if through a registry’s affirmative conduct there is a pattern or practice of the registry’s bad faith intent to profit from the sale of infringing names and the registry’s bad faith intent to profit from systematic registration of names infringing the complainant’s mark.

 The New gTLD Program also affords mark holders a new form of alternative dispute resolution for clear-cut cases of abuse by domain name registrants.
 The Uniform Rapid Suspension System (URS) is a streamlined version of the Uniform Domain Name Dispute Resolution Policy (UDRP) process, providing trademark holders a quicker and simpler process through which infringing registrations at the second level can be “taken down.”
+Access to the URS in general requires access to the Trademark Clearinghouse.
+IGOs, which are in general not “trademark holders”, do not presently generally benefit from access to either mechanism except in cases where their names are trademarked.

 Deliberations of the Working Group